 Jim Clancy, Treasurer

 Jim has been active in theatre since his high school and college days, and was pleased when his sons started crewing for Encore in the summer of 2012.
 While not a ‘helicopter parent’, Jim can often be found assisting with set building and strike, and has appeared in “Legally Blonde, the Musical” and crewed for “Once Upon A Mattress”.
 Professionally, Jim is a technology manager for Allstate Insurance Company.
-Personally, he is married to Laura for the past 21 years.
-Their sons are Paddy (12th grade) and Liam (9th grade).
+Personally, he’s been married to Laura for the past 21 years.
+Their sons are Paddy and Liam.

 Josephine Diemond is in her 18th year as a teacher and administrator for grades 9-12.
 She is currently the Head of Upper School at McLean School of Maryland, a K-12 independent school in Potomac, Maryland.
 At McLean, Josephine functions as a dean of students, dean of faculty, and academic dean.
 She is involved with and is responsible for every aspect of McLean’s Upper School: academics; curriculum; hiring; faculty development, discipline; relationships between and among teachers, parents, and students; scheduling; college counseling; social/emotional health of the students; activities; and admissions.